 In the RWU Department of Education there is a simple philosophy: The best place to teach a student how to be a teacher is inside a K-12 classroom.
 It's why all four years our students spend an extensive amount of time inside elementary and secondary classrooms working with students and learning from practicing teachers.

-It starts your freshmen year.
+It starts your freshman year.
 As part of courses, freshmen students visit elementary school classrooms with professors for observations.
 On these visits, RWU students get to see the theories and methods they are learning in their courses come alive.

 Second Year Experience